 Our U3A is a democratic, self-funded and self-managed organisation.
 It exists to provide educational and leisure opportunities in a friendly environment.
-We draw upon the knowledge, experience and skills of our members, to organise study and activity groups in accordance with our Association Rules.
+We draw upon the knowledge, experience and skills of our members to organise study and activity groups in accordance with our Association Rules.

 One of the most important benefits to come from membership of the U3A is the opportunity to develop new interests and skills in an informal atmosphere among like-minded people.
 We also actively seek opportunities to promote and encourage integration with the local Catalan community.

-Although our members range in age from around fifty to nearly ninety, we exist to learn from each other.
+Although our members range in age from around fifty to over ninety, we exist to learn from each other.
 When you join a group it is important to not only take part but be willing to contribute to the organisation of a group event.
 To see the variety of activities on offer to members please look under the ‘groups’ heading on this website.
 Each group is self funding but may make small charges to cover special needs.
-The annual membership subscription is currently fourteen euros.
+The annual membership subscription is currently fifteen euros.

 The size of groups varies, but it is important to understand that the smaller groups of fewer than ten people are just as important as the larger ones.
 We are always keen to expand our range of activities and welcome any suggestions.
 If you would like to lead a new group please talk to the Group Liaison Officer or a member of the committee.